The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 - Compatible with Amazon Alexa and Google Assistant

-- It automatically empties the dust bin for you (a time saver)
+- Extended autonomy with the Clean Base station that empties the robot’s dust bin for you

 - Great option for cleaning pet hair

 - Automatic dirt disposal system now has additional recurring costs to maintain

 What to expect from the Roomba I7?

 To learn all of the features of the I7, please watch this comprehensive video from iCrackUriDevice.

 Roomba didn’t change anything dramatically if you look at the exterior.
 Put the I7 beside the Roomba 980, and you’d think both are the same robots.

 That’s because Roomba didn’t want to reinvent the wheel.
 The low profile, puck shape works great because it’ll fit under a lot of furniture – one of the biggest trouble spots in any home.

 Most of the upgrades found in the Roomba I7 can be found within.